AuHau/toggl-cli/CONTRIBUTING.md

 ## Developing

-If you want to run the toggl CLI during development, set up the project with [uv](https://docs.astral.sh/uv/):
+If you want to run the `tgl` CLI during development, set up the project with [uv](https://docs.astral.sh/uv/):

 ```shell
 uv sync --extra test --extra docs
 ```

 This creates a virtualenv at `.venv` with the package installed in editable mode plus all test and docs dependencies.
-Run the CLI via `uv run toggl ls`, or activate the venv (`source .venv/bin/activate`) and call `toggl` directly.
-If you have the toggl CLI installed globally (e.g. via `uv tool install togglCli`), source your shell profile again to pick up the new symlinked version.
+Run the CLI via `uv run tgl ls`, or activate the venv (`source .venv/bin/activate`) and call `tgl` directly.
+If you have `tgl` installed globally (e.g. via `uv tool install tgl`), source your shell profile again to pick up the new symlinked version.

-Also, if you find yourself with non-descriptive exception, you can set env. variable `export TOGGL_EXCEPTIONS=1` which will then give you the full stack trace.
+Also, if you find yourself with non-descriptive exception, you can set env. variable `export TGL_EXCEPTIONS=1` which will then give you the full stack trace.

 ## Tests

 For running integration tests you need dummy account on Toggl, where **you don't have any important data** as the data will be messed up with and eventually **deleted**!
 Get API token for this test account and set it as an environmental variable
 `TOGGL_API_TOKEN`.
-Also figure out the Workspace ID of your account (`toggl workspace ls`) and set is as `TOGGL_WORKSPACE` environmental variable.
+Also figure out the Workspace ID of your account (`tgl workspaces ls`) and set is as `TOGGL_WORKSPACE` environmental variable.

 There are two sets of integration tests: normal and premium.
 To be able to run the premium set you have to have payed